More than a

 RFID solutions for reliable and sustainable physical access control

 Would you like to monitor and control physical access to your company premises, to the building, or to security zones – because not every employee is allowed to go in or out everywhere?
 Do you run a hotel or healthcare facility in which guests or users should not be able to access every floor or area?

 Then RFID is your physical access control solution of choice today and in the future.

 Your benefits from contactless physical access control

-If you want to know exactly or need to dependably control where users or employees, customers or partners are permitted to be, RFID offers a solution with benefits for everyone: You can be certain that only authorized persons gain physical access.
-And, you make it easy for your staff, members, visitors, and guests, since the authorization process takes place virtually in passing.
+If you want to know exactly (or need to dependably control) where users or employees, customers or partners are permitted to be, RFID offers a solution with benefits for everyone: You can be certain that only authorized persons gain physical access and make it easy for your staff, members, visitors and guests, since the authorization process takes place virtually in passing.

 The superb ELATEC support people were able to turn our firmware around in hours.